 The film follows the story of Sam, an heroic EMT veteran beset by inner turmoil.
 Sam exhibits symptoms of PTSD as it starts to affect his household, employment and his mental state.
 Haunted by an incident involving a young child, Sam's deepening depression manifests in his drinking, anti-social behavior, irritability with co-workers and the growing distance from his wife.
 Machismo prevents him from acting on his condition until a directive from his boss sends an unwilling Sam to a therapy session.
 Sam's courage in finally facing his inner fears illustrates the possibility of a new and more positive future.

-Completed in June 2019, The First Responder will be appearing at festivals this year.
-Watch this space for updates and please sign up below.
+The First Responder is appearing at festivals this year.
+Watch this space and subscribe below for the latest updates.

 New York Short Film Tuesdays ...
 January 21